Emotional Counseling

 inner parts work (mediated inner dialogue or a “committee of voices,” like Soulwork or Internal Family Systems).

-Is Emotional Counseling for me?
+Is Emotional Counseling for you?

 A. Most people have childhood wounds.